KarthiPnsmy/kotlin_mvvm_jetpack/README.md

 ## Inventory App

-This is a solution for assignment provided by Aleph Labs.

 1. This app follow MVVM architecture + Single activity architecture
 2. This app support from API level 21
 3. This app take leverage from Android architecture components such as LiveData, LifeCycle, Navigation Component, Room, View Model, and Coroutines